 The University of Georgia has moved all instruction to an online format.
-Because our clinic services are heavily supported with student clinical and internship rotations, services in our clinics will also be suspended until May 11, 2020.
+Because our clinic services are heavily supported with student clinical and internship rotations, services in our clinics will also be suspended until the beginning of the Fall 2020 semester.
 We thank you for your patronage and will work to reschedule appointments once the university resumes its in-person instructional services.

 The Reading Clinic is offered every spring semester for 10 weeks.

 Students from the community in kindergarten through 12th grade come to the reading clinic's Aderhold office for one-on-one work with students who are enrolled in our graduate course LLED 6020, "Practicum in Reading Instruction and Assessment."
 Tutors focus on word recognition strategies (including decoding using phonics), word meanings (through vocabulary development), reading fluency, and comprehension through a variety of teaching methods embedded in literacy activities.
 The Reading Clinic has its own library of leveled books to use during the tutoring sessions, and students may take them home to enjoy with their family, friends, and even pets.

 We suggest parents contact us in the fall in order to get their child on the list for consideration.